triestpa/Guttenberg-Search/README.md

 ```
 <br>

 Let's rebuild our Node app now that we've made changes, using `docker-compose build`.
-Next run `docker-compose up -d` to start the application stack as a background daemon process.
+Next, run `docker-compose up -d` to start the application stack as a background daemon process.

 With the app started, run `docker exec gs-api "node" "server/connection.js"` on the command line in order to run our script within the container.
 You should see some system output similar to the following.